kvnlineback/JPaint/README.md

-Basic paint program written in Java 8 and Java Swing.
+Basic paint-like program written in Java 8 and Java Swing.

 Code is written in a modular fashion following the S.O.L.I.D principles and incorporates design patterns such as strategy, composite, static factory, command, and decorator.